dart-lang/language/working/2509-private-named-parameters/feature-specification.md

 ## Proposal

 The basic idea is simple.
-We let users use a private name in a named parameter.
-The compiler removes the `_` from the argument name but keeps it for the corresponding initialized or declared field.
+We let users use a private name in a named parameter when the parameter also initializes or declares a field.
+The compiler removes the `_` from the argument name but keeps it for the corresponding field.
 In other words, we do exactly what users are doing by hand when they write an initializer like:

 ```dart
 class House {